|

 • The next year, you earn rewards on 1,070 SOL, and so on.

 This snowball effect is powerful, especially over multiple years.
 Some wallets support auto-compounding, but many require you to manually re-stake rewards.
-It’s a few extra clicks every couple of days or weeks, but the long-term payoff is worth it.
+It is a few extra clicks every couple of days or weeks, but the long-term payoff is worth it.

 Set a reminder to re-stake your rewards once per week or after every epoch.
 Little habits make a big difference.